 What Can You Do If You Already Have a Greasy Clog?

 A clog resulting from greasy buildup can still happen even if you’re careful.
 You can try pouring boiling water and dish soap into the drain to help loosen and flush the grease.
-This may help, but it’s not a guarantee that you’re free of the problem.
-This won’t clear all grease clogs from your lines and will just flush it into your septic tank or the larger municipal sewer system, where it is still a problem.
+While this may help, it’s not a guarantee that you’re free of the problem.
+It won’t clear all grease clogs from your lines and will just flush it into your septic tank or the larger municipal sewer system, where it is still a problem.

 The best solution is to avoid pouring grease down the drain in the first place.
 Beyond that, you should have your plumbing system inspected and cleaned by a professional plumbing service.
 As always, if you’re experiencing signs of a clog or plumbing problem of any sort, call an expert plumbing service to come take a look, before a small clog becomes a big problem.